The Untouchables | 1987

 The Untouchables recreates Prohibition Era Chicago on real locations in a terrific return to form for Brian de Palma, with deserved Oscar nominations for production design and costumes.
 Ennio Morricone’s sweeping score complements the David Mamet script, which eschews historical accuracy in favour of an epic struggle between good and evil.

 The café blown up by the protection racketeers’ bomb at the opening is now the Houndstooth Saloon, 3369 North Clark Street, under the ‘el’ (elevated train) in Wrigleyville, way north of the Loop at the junction of West Roscoe and North Clark Streets (CTA: Belmont or Addison Stations; Red Line to Howard)

 Just a couple of blocks south of Wrigley Field, the same location can be seen as John Candy’s home in the John Hughes-Chris Columbus comedy Only The Lonely (in fact, you can see John Candy's house from the movie – at 930 West Roscoe Street – in the background of the shot).
 More recently, nerdy Wesley Gibson (James McAvoy) lived at the same junction in Wanted.

-The police HQ of upright Eliot Ness (Kevin Costner) is the Rookery Building, 202 South La Salle Street.
+The police HQ of upright Eliot Ness (Kevin Costner) is the Rookery Building, 209 South La Salle Street at West Adams Street.
 Built in 1886, its lobby was remodelled in 1907 by Frank Lloyd Wright.
 After years of neglect, the building was renovated in 1992.
 Oddly, it also served as the ‘New York’ toy store in Home Alone 2: Lost In New York.

 South La Salle Street, with its vista leading down to the Chicago Board of Trade Building, is prominently featured, and is the image used on the movie poster – the same striking spot is used for the confrontation between Batman and the Joker in The Dark Knight, as well as seeing serious action in both Transformers: Dark Of The Moon and Transformers: Age Of Extinction (CTA: Quincy Station; Pink, Brown, Orange and Purple Lines in the Loop).